yasmin-401-advanced-javascript/data-structures-and-algorithms/challenges/linkedList/README.md

 # Linked List

-Write a sequence of Nodes that are connected/linked to each other.
+k-th value from the end of a linked list.

 ## Challenge

-the most challenging part was with the `toString method` and still because I couldn't solve it or test it.
+the most challeng part was how to convert the value of node to an array!

 ## Approach & Efficiency